Business Start-Up Guide

 Determine whether business ownership meets enough of your personal and professional goals to put the time and energy into researching the business idea’s viability.
-The U.S. Small Business Administration and the Vermont Small Business Development Center have some useful tools to help you develop your business idea:
+The U.S. Small Business Administration (SBA) and the Vermont Small Business Development Center (VtSBA) provide some useful tools:

 Research and write a complete business plan.
 There are many resources available for this including: